The LocatorX Team

 December 20, 2019

 The history of medical device packaging is long and storied, with a number of significant milestones.
-Various governments and committees have been involved at one time or another in both device and packaging review.
+Various governments and committees have been involved at one time or another in both device and packaging reviews.
 For instance, the U.S. Food and Drug Administration released a set of Medical Device Amendments in 1976 that called for intensive premarket review of medical devices based on their respective “risk classification,” or the potential degree of associated risks.

 The packaging itself did not receive this sort of attention until years later.
 Medical packaging materials were gradually improved, as were methods in package testing.
 Then, in 1993, there was a substantial leap forward with regard to sterility as awareness as the topic gained traction around the globe.
 And not a minute too soon.